Appealing an ESA decision

 If it’s the first medical assessment you’ve failed then you can ask the DWP to continue to pay you ESA until the appeal hearing.
 You won’t have to make a new claim.
 If you do start a new claim for ESA then the DWP might tell you to go onto Universal Credit and you might be worse off.

-Sometimes you might be better off on Universal Credit but you should get advice from your nearest Citizens Advice first.
+Sometimes you might be better off on Universal Credit but you should talk to an adviser first.

 Making a new ESA claim instead